-I know that sounds crazy, and anything but biblical, but it’s out there.
-I went several rounds with a fellow who teaches that, and has a book which says the same thing.
-The reason this couple teaches this is that their marriage was this way, and his changing did fix everything.
-The problem is that not every marriage is this way; I’d say very few are this way.
-Occasionally it’s almost entirely the man, occasionally it’s almost entirely the woman, and most of the time they each have things that need to be dealt with.
-Any change either makes may precipitate change by the other, but it neither causes nor guarantees that the spouse will change – or that if they do change it will be for the better.
-If the husband is the vast majority of the problem, then a book that makes the husband the problem will help.
+I know it sounds crazy, and anything but biblical, but it’s out there.
+I went several rounds with a fellow who teaches this, and has a book which says the same thing.
+The reason this couple teaches this is their marriage was this way; his changing did fix everything.
+The problem is not every marriage is this way.
+I would say very few are.
+Occasionally it’s almost entirely the man, occasionally it’s almost entirely the woman.
+Most of the time they each have things that need to be dealt with.
+Any change either spouse makes may precipitate change by the other, but it neither causes nor guarantees the spouse will change.
+Besides, if they do change it may not be for the better.
+If the husband is the vast majority of the problem, a book about the husband being the problem will help.
 If both have things to deal with, a book that blames all marriage problems on him won’t help, and will likely make things worse.
 If the wife is the vast majority of the problem, a book that puts it all on him will make things much worse!

 The “it’s always the man’s fault” approach to marriage problems is a result of the “one size fits all” method of dealing with things.
-I’ve seen some well-meaning people do a lot of harm because they assume everyone is like they are, and everyone’s problems are the same as theirs are or were.
+I’ve seen well-meaning people do a lot of harm because they assume everyone is like they are and everyone’s problems are the same as their’s.
 It would make things easy, but it’s not true!
-Stay away from anyone who has a one size fit’s all answer for marriage problems, as well as from anyone who has a “guaranteed fix”.
+Stay away from anyone who has a one size fits all answer for marriage problems.
+Same for anyone who has a “guaranteed fix”.
 These things will work for some, but not for all, and they will make things worse for many.

-By the way, this applies to anything I say as well.
+By the way, this applies to anything I say.
 Often I give a bit of advice that will work for most, but very few things are universally true in the area of marriage.
 I’d say 5% to 10% of what I share here I don’t do in my own marriage because it would not work or is not the best option.
-My bride is unique, as am I, and that makes our marriage unique.
-In many areas, we are “average”, and that means the common solution works well.
-However, like all couples, there are places where are not normal, and that means that the normal solutions won’t work, or won’t work well enough.
+My bride is unique, as am I, which makes our marriage unique.
+In many areas, we are “average” and common solution work well.
+However, like all couples, there are places where are not normal, and the normal solutions won’t work, or won’t work well enough.